yowmamasita/chatgpt-mcp/README.md

 ## Features

 - Send prompts to ChatGPT from any MCP-compatible AI assistant
-- Create new conversations in ChatGPT
-- Retrieve list of conversations from ChatGPT
 - Built with Python and FastMCP

 ## Installation